Akuregian/MySQL-And-JavaScript-WebServer/README.md

 **If You Clone This Repo: Run the Command 'npm i' To install all required packages**

 1) Run the Command 'sequelize init' in the terminal to Generate: Config, Migrations, Models and Seeders Directories
+   - [If No Sequelize] run: npm install sequelize -g
 2) Run the Command 'npm init' to generate your package.json file.
 This is used to install all packages need for the project.
 3) Run the Command 'npm i sequelize express mysql2' which adds these dependencies too package.json